London Region

 "Prince Frederick" is unique as a British pub name and commemorates the eldest son of King George II (and father of King George III).
 Born in 1707, he was the Prince of Wales from 1729 until his sudden death in 1751, allegedly from being hit by a cricket ball.
 As a patron of the arts, he popularised "Rule, Britannia!" by Thomas Arne in 1740.

-There is currently a spirited campaign to prevent this pub from being sold by Greene King: https://www.newsshopper.co.uk/news/24614277.prince-frederick-pub-sundridge-community-fights-closure/
+Previously in 2024, there was a spirited campaign to prevent this pub from being sold off by Greene King: https://www.newsshopper.co.uk/news/24614277.prince-frederick-pub-sundridge-community-fights-closure/